 Computer graphic images essentially fall into one of two categories; they are either bitmap or vector graphics.
 Each has its own characteristics and key advantages when used in specific applications.
-It is important to understand the differences in bitmap vs vector, especially when designing a logo.
+It is important to understand the differences between bitmap and vector, especially when designing a logo.

 Also known as raster images, a bitmap is made up of a grid of individual pixels.
 Each pixel is a tiny square that is assigned a unique colour value.
 When combined, these individual pixels form an image.
 If you zoom in enough you will see these individual pixels, especially in areas of high contrast.

 When editing a bitmap image it is possible to zoom in and edit individual pixels using software such as Photoshop.
 More often, this is carried out on the image as a whole.